pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Return a list of images referenced by the page.
 Same as :meth:`Document.getPageImageList`.

-   .. method:: getSVGimage(matrix = None)
+   .. method:: getSVGimage(matrix = fitz.Identity)

       Create an SVG image from the page.
 Only full page images are currently supported.

-     :arg matrix: A :ref:`Matrix` object.
-Default is :ref:`Identity`.
+     :arg matrix: a :ref:`Matrix`, default is :ref:`Identity`.
 Valid operations include scaling and rotation.
      :type matrix: :ref:`Matrix`

-     :returns: an UTF-8 encoded string that contains the image.
-This can e.g. be saved in a file with extension ``.svg``.
+     :returns: a UTF-8 encoded string that contains the image.
+This is XML syntax and can be saved in a text file with extension ``.svg``.

    .. method:: getPixmap(matrix = fitz.Identity, colorspace = fitz.csRGB, clip = None, alpha = True)

      Create a pixmap from the page.
 This is probably the most often used method to create pixmaps.

-     :arg matrix: A :ref:`Matrix` object.
-Default is :ref:`Identity`.
+     :arg matrix: a :ref:`Matrix`, default is :ref:`Identity`.
      :type matrix: :ref:`Matrix`

      :arg colorspace: Defines the required colorspace, one of ``GRAY``, ``RGB`` or ``CMYK`` (case insensitive).
 Or specify a :ref:`Colorspace`, e.g. one of the predefined ones: :data:`csGRAY`, :data:`csRGB` or :data:`csCMYK`.